 - Valid, unexpired Driver’s License

 - You will need a Nevada waiver for medical marijuana in order to complete your application form.

 Do I Need to Present my Medical Records to Leafwell?

-This allows them to provide an accurate assessment to ensure that medical cannabis is a good option for each patient on a case-by-case basis.
+This enables them to provide an accurate assessment to ensure that medical cannabis is a good option for each patient on a case-by-case basis.

 How Does a Caregiver Apply for a Medical Marijuana Card?